Updated December 2, 2020

 - Do you have any reason to believe you have been exposed to coronavirus (COVID-19)?

-- In the past 24 hours, have you experienced symptoms including:
+- In the past 24 hours, have you experienced any of the following symptoms:

 If the individual answers “yes” to one or more of the questions or has a temperature of 100.4°F (38.0°C), there’s a chance they may have the virus and should be separated from others.
 Based on the individual’s response to the screening questionnaire, testing may be necessary and should be considered on a case-by-case basis.
 Decisions about testing are at the discretion of state and local health departments or the patient’s primary care provider.